A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: HLS-based Design Methodologies

 The possibility of quickly designing and evaluating FPGA/ASIC accelerators is crucial to obtaining efficient heterogeneous architectures for DL.
 One methodology that significantly increases the productivity of hardware developers is High-Level Synthesis (HLS), i.e., the automated translation of algorithmic descriptions into Register-Transfer Level (RTL) accelerators.
 HLS provides a variety of advantages to designers, who can not only work faster at a higher level of abstraction and perform easier functional verification but also create various solutions with different performance and area characteristics from the same source code by changing design constraints or tweaking optimization directives.
 Such advantages make design space exploration much faster than with low-level hardware design in Verilog or VHDL.

 Figure~\ref{fig:HLS_Design_based_methodologies_taxonomy} lists the HLS tools and HLS-based design methodologies reviewed in the following sub-sections.
-A previous survey \cite{hlssurvey} analyzed the evolution of HLS tools and the challenges that lay ahead of them to support newer application domains and performance requirements; in this paper, we describe the main academic and commercial HLS tools before diving into research that integrates HLS into design frameworks for DL acceleration.
+A previous survey \cite{hlssurvey} analyzed the evolution of HLS tools and the challenges that lay ahead of them to support newer application domains and performance requirements; in this paper, we briefly describe the main academic and commercial HLS tools before diving into research that integrates HLS into design frameworks for DL acceleration.
+We focus on \textit{methodologies that exploit HLS}, rather than accelerators and architectural templates for DL generated through HLS, which are addressed extensively in other surveys \cite{silvano2023survey}.
+The emphasis is therefore placed on design flows, frameworks, and compilation methodologies that use HLS as a key enabling technology to translate pre-trained DL models into corresponding hardware implementations.